petroemil/Rx.Book/Draft.md

 You can also do some filtering as you can see with the `enterKeyPressed` example.
 You subscribe to the event, do the filtering based on the pressed key and extract the useful information.
 It means it will produce a new event containing the content of the `SearchBox` every time the user hits the Enter key.

 You should notice the creation of the `mergedInput` observable.
 You defined 3 separate observables, but you actually want to do the exact same thing with them, so it would be better to have all of those merged in just one stream.
-That's what you can use the `Mergre()` operator for.
+That's what you can use the `Merge()` operator for.

 Once you have your source in place, you can finally use your prepared extension method for the `ServiceCallWrapper` class and just naturally use it as part of the pipeline definition, just like any other operator.